This post may contain affiliate links. Read our disclosure page for full details.

 If we wanted to live more luxuriously, the nomadic lifestyle wouldn’t suit us as well at the moment.
 But since our focus is travel, we’re happy to stay in basic accommodation, cook our meals at home, and miss out on some of the expensive tourist spots.

 This also means we’re very happy to travel to spots where cost of living is low.
 Parts of Southeast Asia, Eastern Europe, and South and Central America, to name just a few, are frequently very, very inexpensive.
 Travelers like us enjoy these places because you can do a lot on little money!

 - We work online

-These are our full time jobs, though we make our own hours (and sometimes end up pushing it over full time) and we can work anywhere so long as there is a strong, reliable Internet connection.
+Now, working on our own blogs and other projects is our full-time job.
+We make our own hours (and sometimes end up pushing it over full time) and we can work anywhere so long as there is a strong, reliable Internet connection.

 - Travel blogging helps